-- Practice Adoption Levels.
-Locations of implemented practices should be tracked over the life of the project.
-Practice adoption rates will be aggregated to the watershed scale and reported to partners. - Practice Retention.
-The project will place an emphasis on retention of management practices such as cover crops.
-Yearly follow-up with farmers implementing practices will help gauge practice retention trends.
+- Practice Adoption Levels: Locations of implemented practices should be tracked over the life of the project.
+Practice adoption rates will be aggregated to the watershed scale and reported to partners. - Practice Retention: The project will place an emphasis on retention of management practices such as cover crops.
+Yearly follow-up with farmers implementing practices will help gauge expansion of practice retention.